chetandobariya/CBAlertTableView/README.md

     - (void)canceled;
     @end

-`selectedIndex` is called when a cell is selected.
+`selectedIndex` : Called when a cell is selected.
 The index origin is 0.
-`canceled` is called when it is canceled.
+`canceled` : Called when it is canceled.

 Sample Source
 -----